gcapes/2019-10-08-ttt-manchester/feedback.md

 - some aspects were common sense, but in new ways
 - home work

-# End of Day 2: One up one down
+# End of Day 2: one up, one down

-## Positive/went well
+## Up/positive/went well
 Live coding interesting and also how to do official workshops Liked faded examples
 Liked videoed exercises, useful, not seen myself before on screen